 In December 2020, the Department for Digital, Culture, Media, and Sport (DCMS) in the United Kingdom began its review of the current gambling legislation in the United Kingdom, the Gambling Act 2005, which specifically included a directive to evaluate a number of areas, including stake and loss limits, advertising and bonuses, and the role of the U.K. Gambling Commission.
-This review was concluded in 2022, but the White Paper containing the proposed regulatory reforms has yet to be published by the U.K. government and is unlikely to be published until the first half of 2023.
+This review was concluded in 2022 and the White Paper containing the proposed regulatory reforms was published by the U.K. government on April 27, 2023.
+The main measures proposed by the White Paper include: (i) new stake limits for online slot games of between GBP 2 and GBP 15 per spin, (ii) consultation on measures to provide greater protections for 18 to 24 year old persons who are at higher risk of harm; (iii) empowerment of the U.K. Gambling Commission with additional powers to tackle black market operators through court orders and working with internet service providers to block illegal gambling sites; and (iv) rules to prohibit bonus offers from harming vulnerable individuals.
+The U.K. Gambling Commission are engaging in a number of rounds of public consultations on proposed changes to the regulatory framework required to implement its commitments as set out in the Whiter Paper.
 The DCMS also launched an investigation in early 2023 to review the U.K.'s current gambling policy, as well as the U.K. government's progress, or lack thereof, toward amending U.K. gambling laws to make them fit for the future.
-A committee inquiry will review a range of gambling-related issues and is also inviting interested parties to provide written evidence to help it achieve its goals.
+The Culture, Media and Sport Committee published its second report on this investigation on December 21, 2023 which concluded, amongst other matters, that the U.K. government should take a more precautionary approach to advertising than that proposed in the White Paper and that there is scope for further regulation.
+The U.K. government's response to this report is due in April 2024.
 The U.K. Committee for Advertising Practice published new advertising restrictions which took effect on October 1, 2022 and prohibit gambling operators from featuring celebrities in their advertisements, who are likely to have strong appeal to persons under the age of 18.
 The ban includes athletes, celebrities, and social media influencers, as well as advertising on sports team uniforms and in stadiums.
-Given that the White Paper has yet to be published, the new advertising rules have only recently been put into effect, and the investigation has recently commenced, it is difficult to predict at this stage what impact these matters may have on our business.
-Furthermore, in June 2020, the U.K. All-Party Parliamentary Group for Gambling Related Harm recommended that the U.K. government ban all forms of gambling advertising.
-If this ban is implemented and our business falls within the definition of gambling advertising, our business in the United Kingdom would be blocked.
+Given that it is not yet clear how any of the proposed changes set out in the White Paper are to be implemented, and the second report from the investigation has only recently been published, with the U.K government's response still to follow, it is difficult to predict at this stage what impact these matters may have on our business.

 In June 2021, Canada passed Bill C-218 which allows individual provinces and territories to decide how to regulate single-event sports betting within their jurisdictions.
-In Ontario, the Alcohol and Gaming Commission of Ontario released its Standards for Internet Gaming to govern the province's new online gaming market.
+In Ontario, the Alcohol and Gaming Commission of Ontario (the "AGCO") released its Standards for Internet Gaming to govern the province's new online gaming market.
 The regulations set out certain technical requirements and advertising restrictions.
-The launch of the province's new market for online gambling and sports bets was completed in April 2022.
-As Ontario's new market has only recently launched and most other provinces in Canada have not yet determined their approach to this regulation, we cannot yet fully determine or predict the impact of this regulation on our business in Canada.
+The launch of the province's new market for online gambling and sports betting was completed in April 2022.
+In August 2023, the AGCO announced that operators will be prohibited from signing athletes and celebrities in their marketing and advertising beginning on February 28, 2024.
+As Ontario's market is still very new and most other provinces in Canada have not yet determined their approach to this regulation, we cannot yet fully determine or predict the impact of this regulation on our business in Canada.